GLOBAL MARKETS-Markets tumble as big Fed move fails to quell virus fears

 By Herbert Lash and Marc Jones

-The magnitude of the Fed's rate move and other measures on Sunday, backed by global central banks, unnerved investors as the breakneck spread of the outbreak - all but shutting down some countries - outweighed the policy response to ensure liquidity in markets.

-The S&P 500 plunged 13% to trigger another automatic 15-minute halt in trading on the three main U.S. stock indexes.
-The halt was the fourth emergency pause on Wall Street in six days.

-Volatility gauges known as fear indexes jumped, with the Euro STOXX 50 in Europe surging almost 28% to an all-time high and the CBOE Market Volatility index soaring more than 30% as equity markets plunged further into bear territory.
+Volatility gauges known as fear indexes spiked, with the Euro STOXX 50 in Europe surging almost 28% to an all-time high and the CBOE Market Volatility index soaring more than 30% as stocks plunged further into bear territory.

+Even traditional safe havens cratered as fearful investors said that cash is king.

-Platinum dived nearly 27% to its weakest level since 2002, while gold fell more than 5% as investors unloaded precious metals in exchange for cash as illiquidity haunted the U.S. Treasury market.
+Platinum dived nearly 27% to its weakest level since 2002, while gold fell more than 5% as investors unloaded precious metals in exchange for cash as not enough buyers sparked illiquidity, especially in the U.S. Treasury market.

-"The central banks threw the kitchen sink at it yesterday evening, yet here we are (with deep falls in stock markets)," said Societe Generale strategist Kit Juckes.

-"There is a great sense that central banks are going to get to grips with the issues of getting money flowing," Juckes said.
-"But the human problem, the macro problem, there is nothing they can do about that."
+The S&P 500 plunged 8% shortly after the open to trigger an automatic 15-minute halt in trading on the three main U.S. stock indexes.
+The halt was the third emergency pause on Wall Street in six days, and U.S. stocks resumed their decline after trading resumed.

+Lower rates and increased asset purchases by the Fed will help ease tight credit markets, but the U.S. government needs to do more to address the impact of the coronavirus, said David Joy, chief market strategist at Ameriprise Financial in Boston.

+"The Fed did what it could; I'm not so quick to blame the Fed," Joy said.
+"Investors are looking around hoping, praying, that there will be a big fiscal package yet to come from Washington - but getting nervous that it might not."

-Rate-sensitive financial stocks plunged -9.6%, leading declines among the major S&P sectors.
-Energy stocks tracked a 10% slump in oil prices, while technology stocks slid -7.2%.
+Rate-sensitive U.S. financial stocks plunged -12.8%, leading declines among the major S&P sectors.
+Energy stocks tracked a 10% slump in oil prices, while technology stocks also slid -11.9%.
 Apple Inc, Amazon.com Inc and Microsoft Corp together lost nearly $300 billion in market value.

-MSCI's gauge of stocks across the globe shed 5.66% and the pan-European STOXX 600 index lost 4.82% as stock markets pared initial deeper losses.
+MSCI's gauge of stocks across the globe shed 8.41% and the pan-European STOXX 600 index lost 4.86% as stock markets pared initial deeper losses in Europe.
+Markets in France and Spain led the decline as the two countries joined Italy in enforcing a national lockdown.

+The benchmark European index has now lost more than a third of its value since hitting a record high in mid-February, while the benchmark S&P 500 and Nasdaq composite are down about 27%.

 Almost nothing was left unscathed.
-Oil, already slammed by a price war, slumped to less than $30 a barrel in early trading to lows last seen in early 2016.
+Oil, already slammed by a Saudi-instigated price war, slid to less than $30 a barrel to lows last seen in early 2016.

-There were moves in Europe to curb short-selling of stocks as bond markets tried to juggle both the risk to vulnerable countries but also a fiscal spending splurge might impact safe-haven debt.
+There were moves in Europe to curb short-selling of stocks as bond markets weighed the risk to vulnerable countries, as well as the impact of a fiscal spending splurge on safe-haven debt.

 The Fed's emergency 100 basis-point rate cut on Sunday was matched by the renewal of its quantitative easing program to increase cash in markets and more cheap U.S. dollar funding to ease a ruinous logjam in global lending markets.